DEECA

 Overview

-The Victorian Water Accounts presents an account of surface water, groundwater and water supply systems in Victoria.
+The Victorian Water Accounts presents an annual account of surface water, groundwater and water supply systems in Victoria.

 This page outlines the basis for the information presented in each of the surface water, groundwater and water supply reports on this site.